PAYFAZZ wants to build a network of distributed bank agents in Indonesia

 Hendra Kwik is hoping to tap into the excitement of on-demand companies like Uber and distributed workforces — except instead of ridesharing, he’s hoping it will work for banking.

 That’s the theory behind PAYFAZZ, which coordinates with banks to create a distributed network of bank agents that can operate from wherever — even their own homes.
 Once that person is verified and in good standing (based on some background inquiries) they are given a PAYFAZZ balance from a bank and act as an intermediary between a potential customer and the bank.
 The goal is to build a distributed network of banking touch points much like the bank fronts that you might find all over the place in your city.
-That kind of a network isn’t available in Indonesia and is clustered in major cities instead, Kwik said.
+That kind of network isn’t available in Indonesia and is clustered in major cities instead, Kwik said.
 The company is coming out of the summer batch of Y Combinator this year.

 “Every branch has to serve thousands of people, it’s kind of over capacity,” he said.
 “The supply of the banks can’t accommodate the burgeoning amount of users.
 It’s the equivalent of being in the Union Square [in downtown San Francisco], and the people in Mountain View and Oakland would find it difficult to get there.”